 Dripping with mind-blowing natural beauty, adorned with some of the most attractive hillside towns and lively cities, offering a bit more wallet-friendly prices than Western Europe, and teeming with everything a traveler could desire when galavanting through a country… This is Croatia.

 Croatia has been a destination high on my list.
 I’ve been dying to explore the Balkans for quite some time and Croatia is probably the easiest country to hop into when exploring that region of the world.
-When the time to actually go, you couldn’t slap the smile off my face.
+When the time came to actually go, you couldn’t slap the smile off my face.
 Finally!

 Here is one of many ways you can spend your one week in Croatia!
 I chose a road trip as renting a car isn’t too expensive and it’s an easy way to explore more when you’re shorter on time.
 Should you have extra time in Croatia, I provided some great add on ideas for you, enough for another week and beyond!

 I can’t wait any longer, I want you guys to see and experience Croatia already!
 So let’s get to it…

 Time: I was here during the months of May and June.
 AKA shoulder season – my fav time to travel anywhere.
 At you will need at least 1 week in Croatia to complete this itinerary.